micmejia/bible-dump/AMPC/Mark/Mark 10.md

-For even the Son of Man came not to have service rendered to Him, but to serve, and to give His life as a ransom for ([^y]instead of) many.
+For even the Son of Man came not to have service rendered to Him, but to serve, and to give His life as a ransom for (instead of) many.